openshift/machine-api-operator/README.md

   - [cluster-api-provider-ovirt](https://github.com/openshift/cluster-api-provider-ovirt)

-Ensure that a provider instance is created for a Machine object in a given provider.

 - Node link Controller

   Ensure machines have a nodeRef based on IPs or providerID matching.
   Annotate nodes with a label containing the machine name.

 - Machine healthcheck controller

   Ensure machines targeted by MachineHealthCheck objects satisfy a healthiness criteria or are remediated otherwise.

 ## Creating machines